forkkit/wasm-host-bindgen/README.md

      WebAssembly module.
-Thus we have to simulate that feature and to support an _encoding_ step to transform Web IDL Bindings into its binary representation, and to inject it into the WebAssembly module custom section (hint: this is the `wasm-xbindgen encode` command),
+Thus we have to simulate that feature and to support an _encoding_ step to transform Web IDL Bindings into its binary representation, and to inject it into the WebAssembly module custom section (hint: this is the `wasm-host-bindgen encode` command),

   - The binary representation isn't defined yet. [@rustwasm][rustwasm]